 Dublin's fascinating history, going back to the Viking Age and the Norman invasion of the 12th century, draws millions of visitors each year.
-A cosmopolitan city of nearly two million people, Dublin is the cultural heart of Ireland and has been home to some of the United Kingdom's greatest writers, including James Joyce, Oscar Wilde, Jonathan Swift, and WB Yeats.
+Dublin is a cosmopolitan city of nearly two million people, and the cultural heart of Ireland.
+It's been home to some of the United Kingdom's greatest writers, including James Joyce, Oscar Wilde, Jonathan Swift, and WB Yeats.

-A lively and festive city, Dublin's buzzing Temple Bar District, bustling street markets, and vibrant music and theatre scene ensure there is always something to see and do in Dublin, including tours of the famous Jameson Distillery and Guinness Brewery.
+Dublin's buzzing Temple Bar District, bustling street markets, and vibrant music and theatre scene ensure there is always something to see, including tours of the famous Jameson Distillery and Guinness Brewery.

-The most popular travel destination in Ireland, many visitors to the famed emerald isle have discovered the delights of a cruise to Dublin and exploring popular attractions like Trinity College and Dublin Castle with the port as their base.
+Dublin is the most popular travel destination in Ireland.
+Many visitors to the famed emerald isle have discovered the delights of a cruise to the Irish capital and explored attractions like Trinity College and Dublin Castle with the port as their base.

-The Pig's Ear - elegant and intimate Irish restaurant
+The Pig's Ear: An elegant and intimate Irish restaurant